PSPDFKit/pspdfkit-flutter/README.md

 end
 ```

-9. Open `lib/main.dart` and replace the whole content with a simple example that will load a pdf document from local device filesystem:
+9. Open `lib/main.dart` and replace the whole content with a simple example that will load a PDF document from local device filesystem:

 ```dart
 import 'dart:io';